atlanta-tech/code-of-conduct/README.md

 ## Governance

 This list is designed to be a community effort.
+Initially we are using a select group of trusted people in the community to get this off the ground.
+We are looking for your feedback on a fair governance structure that represents the community,  not a select group of self appointed people.
+We value a open,  transparent and fair mechanism for new administrators to join that is representative of the community.